New members are always welcome – experienced dancers, musicians, complete beginners and everyone in between.

-You can join us at any Wednesday practice, or at one of our Taster Sessions, which are specially geared towards beginners and those who would like to come and “have a go”.
+You can join us at any Wednesday practice, or at one of our Taster Sessions, which can be specially geared towards beginners and those who would like to come and “have a go”.

 Our next Taster Session is: tbc.
 Got any questions?
 More on our facebook event page.

 What to expect from taster sessions